Thermal Camera Early Warning Examples

 - Maintenance alert

-- Remote equipment shutdown where suitable
+- Remote shutdown of selected equipment where suitable

 The final response depends on the site, equipment, wiring, safety requirements and how the Security & Automation System is programmed.